basonjui/hexagon-grid-system/README.md

 Given a hex, which 6 hexes are neighboring it?
 The answer is the 6 hexes that share an edge with it.

-In geometryapi, `Neighbors` is a group of 7 adjacent regular hexagons - the hexagon itself and its 6 neighbors.
+In hexagongrid, `Neighbors` is a group of 7 adjacent regular hexagons - the hexagon itself and its 6 neighbors.

 ### CornerEdgeTessellation (Tessellation)

 Tessellation is the process of creating a two-dimensional plane using the repetition of a geometric shape with no overlaps and no gaps.
-In geometryapi, tessellation is done by tiling over a specified `Boundary`.
+In hexagongrid, tessellation is done by tiling over a specified `Boundary`.

 A sample JSON request that specifies the boundary of a Tessellation: